-I am founder and director of the Initiative on Neuroscience and Law, which studies how new discoveries in neuroscience should navigate the way we make laws, punish criminals, and develop rehabilitation.
+I am founder and co-director of the Center for Science and Law, which studies how new discoveries in neuroscience should navigate the way we make laws, punish criminals, and develop rehabilitation.
 The project brings together a unique collaboration of neurobiologists, legal scholars, and policy makers, with the goal of building modern, evidence-based policy.

 Bumann B, Eagleman DM (2012).
 Intuitions of blameworthiness as a heuristic that evaluates the probability of the offender committing future antisocial acts.
 Thurgood Marshall Law Review.
 36(2):129-155.

 Our ignorance of the cosmos is too vast to commit to atheism, and yet we know too much to commit to a particular religion.
 A third position, agnosticism, is often an uninteresting stance in which a person simply questions whether his traditional religious story is true or not true.
 I call myself a possibilian.
 Find out why.

 In the wake of the Aurora movie theater shooting, many people had the same questions: What kind of derangement is indicated by the horrific acts of James Holmes?
 What is wrong with his brain?
 How will his mental state play out in the courts?

 To the extent that consciousness is useful, it is useful in small quantities, and for very particular kinds of tasks.
 It's easy to understand why you would not want to be consciously aware of the intricacies of your muscle movement, but this can be less intuitive when applied to your perceptions, thoughts, and beliefs, which are also final products of…